-The number: The first part of a blazer size is a number; this is your chest measurement or your over-arm measurement minus 7 inches.
-(Read the Overstock.com Men's Measurement Guide to see how to take these measurements.)
+The first part of a blazer size is a number; this is your chest measurement or your over-arm measurement minus 7 inches.
+(Read our men's measurement guide to see how to take these measurements.)
 If these two numbers are about the same, you'll use your chest measurement as your size.
 If the measurement over your arms is larger than your chest, use your over-arm measurement (minus 7) as your size.

 |Short||5'5" to 5'7"|

 Every man could use a corduroy blazer in his wardrobe.
 It's the perfect jacket when you want to be casual but smartly dressed.
 Even if you don't wear blazers too often, you'll want to have one of these.

 Camel hair blazers are a classic, and they work well for cooler weather.
 Perfect for lunch at the country club, a camel hair blazer can be worn over a polo shirt or a button-down shirt.
 The light brown color works well with dark brown or navy pants.

 If you're looking for the preppy, nautical look that typifies blazers, a navy blazer -- with or without brass buttons -- is the perfect choice.
 Wear one with almost any color of pants: grey, brown, tan, or olive green.
 If you do opt for the traditional brass buttons, be sure to wear a gold watch and belt buckle to coordinate.